Fleid/fleid.github.io/_posts/2020-01-24-azure-devops-keyvault.md

 ## 1. Context

-I [recently](https://www.eiden.ca/asa-alm-104/) struggled a bit to find the right way to retrieve secrets from [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) with a [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7) script running in [Azure DevOps Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/).
+I [recently](https://www.eiden.ca/asa-alm-104/) struggled a bit to find the right way to retrieve secrets from [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) within a [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7) script running in [Azure DevOps Pipelines](https://azure.microsoft.com/en-us/services/devops/pipelines/).
 I could not figure out the proper syntax to do so (and I was [not alone](https://stackoverflow.com/questions/58607998/dynamicallly-get-keyvault-secret-in-azure-devops-powershell-script) in the situation).

 This was for the [CI/CD pipeline](https://www.eiden.ca/asa-alm-100/) of my [Azure Stream Analytics](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-introduction) project hosted in Azure DevOps.
 At some point it needed to perform some **ARM Template deployments** via a PowerShell task, and figuring out the syntax to get access to my connection strings stored in Key Vault in the script was not as easy as I expected.